digidotcom/xbee-java/examples/communication/SendDataAsyncSample/ReadMe.txt

     1) Launch the XCTU application.

-    2) Add the remote ZigBee module to the XCTU, specifying it's port settings.
+    2) Add the remote XBee module to XCTU, specifying it's port settings.

     3) Switch to the 'Consoles' working mode and open the serial connection so you can see the data when it is received.

-  Finally, launch the sample application, data in explicit format is sent asynchronously to the configured remote ZigBee device whose Node Identifier is 'REMOTE'.
+  Finally, launch the sample application, some data is sent to the configured remote XBee device whose Node Identifier is 'REMOTE'.
 When that happens, a line with the result of the operation is printed to the standard output:

-    Sending data asynchronously [0xA0 - 0xA1 - 0x1554 - 0xC105] >> 48 65 6C 6C 6F 20 58 42 65 65 21 | Hello XBee!...
+    Sending data to 0013A20040XXXXXX >> 48 65 6C 6C 6F 20 58 42 65 65 21 | Hello XBee!...
 Success

-     - Where 0013A20040XXXXXX is the 64-bit address of the remote ZigBee device whose Node Identifier is 'REMOTE'.
+     - Where 0013A20040XXXXXX is the 64-bit address of the remote XBee device whose Node Identifier is 'REMOTE'.

-  Verify that in the XCTU console a new Explicit Rx Indicator frame has been received by the remote XBee device.
+  Verify that in the XCTU console a new RX frame has been received by the remote XBee device.
 Select it and review the details, some of the details will be similar to:

     - Start delimiter:         7E
-    - Length:                  00 1D
+    - Length:                  Depends on the XBee protocol.
-    - Frame type:              91
+    - Frame type:              Depends on the XBee protocol.
     - 64-bit source address:   The XBee sender's 64-bit address.
-    - 16-bit source address:   The XBee sender's 16-bit address.
-    - Source endpoint:         A0
-    - Destination endpoint:    A1
-    - Cluster ID:              15 54
-    - Profile ID:              C1 05
-    - Receive options:         01
     - RF data/Received data:   48 65 6C 6C 6F 20 58 42 65 65 21
                                Hello XBee!